ic-Solutions/neetadvisor/_pages/terms-conditions.md

 6. NEET ADVISOR PVT.
 LTD.  does not take any liabilities if the subscriber fails to get a seat or admission for non-fulfillment of eligibilities, preconditions, etc., as laid down by various medical councils, boards and authorities like MCC, MCI, IMA, NEET, etc., underperformance and any other bars and conditions laid down by concerned institution which would render the subscriber ineligible for any course or admission.
 NEET ADVISOR PVT.
 LTD. does not take any liabilities if the subscriber fails to get a seat or admission due to decisions taken by the admission controlling bodies, authorities and institutions.

 7. NEET ADVISOR PVT.
-LTD. only assists and facilitates the subscriber in seeking all information about the NEET Counseling process subject to the service package opted by the applicant.
+LTD. only assists and facilitates the subscriber in seeking all information about the NEET counselling process subject to the service package opted by the applicant.

 8. NEET ADVISOR PVT.
 LTD. provides updates, information and opinions based on past analysis, research, experience and expertise.
 The said updates and information may change from time to time upon happening and non-happening of uncertain events and developments.
 NEET ADVISOR PVT.
 LTD. does not hold